sagarbuddhic/questions/README.md

 When you upload large files to Amazon S3, it's a best practice to leverage multipart uploads.
 If you're using the AWS Command Line Interface (AWS CLI), then all high-level aws s3 commands automatically perform a multipart upload when the object is large.
 These high-level commands include aws s3 cp and aws s3 sync.

 Multipart upload is a three-step process: You initiate the upload, you upload the object parts, and after you have uploaded all the parts, you complete the multipart upload.
 Upon receiving the complete multipart upload request, Amazon S3 constructs the object from the uploaded parts, and you can then access the object just as you would any other object in your bucket.

-You can list all of your in-progress multipart uploads or get a list of the parts that you have uploaded for a specific multipart upload.
-Each of these operations is explained in this section.

 ***Amazon VPC***